Meetings

 of various resources and their individual research skills.

-first aid and the use of defibrillators
+Anthony Tietze, keeping us alive about first aid and the use of defibrillators

 Scott Bevan, author of The Lake, his book about our splendid sheet of water